codurance/site/_posts/2015-05-11-applying-transformation-priority-premise-to-roman-numerals-kata.md

     }
 }
 ```

-To fix the duplication we apply again the transformation, statement to tail recursion, to fix this.
+To fix the duplication we apply again the transformation, *statement to tail recursion*, to fix this.
 We don't yet need to move to the next transformation.

 ```csharp
 // 9 statement -> tail recursion
 public class RomanConverter